fttlov/JCAdvance/README.md

   </details>

-#### Indication
-During automatic calibration, the first successful calibration is always accompanied by a short beep signal.
-During manual calibration, the  beep signal is triggered after each successful calibration

-#### Config.ini Settings (Under [Motion])
+#### Config.ini Settings
 AutoCalibrationEnabled=1 — (Default) Continuous background calibration is ON.
 Highly recommended.<br>
-AutoCalibrationEnabled=0; automatic calibration occurs only once at startup (indicated by a double rumble).
-After that, calibration is possible only in manual mode by hotkey
+AutoCalibrationEnabled=0 -  calibration is possible only in manual mode by hotkey BackgroundCalibSound=0 - debug beep for each successful auto-calibration

+  ### New Smart Gyro Sensitivity Adjustment

+How it works: Launch the game, use the in-game settings to configure the controls, then, if necessary, use hotkeys to fine-tune the gyro (aiming) sensitivity (+- 5 units).
+After exiting the game, you’ll see a full log of the sensitivity changes in the console window; take the latest value and save it to Config.exe

   ### Polling Rate & Performance